 Mulch and fertilize your trees.

 The first step to tree care in preparation for winter is to make sure that the roots are protected.
 The roots are incredibly critical when you care for trees because it’s through them that trees get all of their life-giving nutrients.
 From our blog on winterizing trees: “Winter conditions, like cold ground temperatures and frosty mornings, make it more difficult for trees to get the nutrients that they need.
-As such, mulch and fertilizer are keys to safe trees.
+As such, mulch and slow release fertilizer are keys to safe trees.
 While fertilizer helps bring the soil to optimal nutrient-dense levels, mulch acts as a protective agent.
 When you spread a layer of mulch around the base to winterize trees, you help protect the soil from harsh conditions and therefore make it easier for the tree to absorb the water it needs for photosynthesis and other processes.
 The combination of fertilizer and mulch promotes root development and helps the trees endure winter.
 Make sure you fertilize 6-8 weeks before your first expected frost date.
 Fertilizing too late in the season will encourage new growth too soon to having freezing temperatures.
 Bonus: mulching around the trees means you’ll need to weed less when spring does arrive!”

 You can purchase some of Perfect Plant’s all purpose year-round fertilizer here!